dessygil/des-personal-site/README.md

 #THINGS LEFT TO DO LATER

+- get rid of heroku and make a static site

 - have button to bring to blog page at home page
 - top list resume could be better put together the a tag inside the div have the exact same
 - website can be pulled from github so I can add a link to github projects that are being hosted